jcrobak/parquet-python/docs/source/index.rst

 Introduction
 ------------

-The `parquet format <https://github.com/Parquet/parquet-format>`_ is a common binary data store, used particularly in the hadoop/big-data sphere.
+The `Parquet format <https://github.com/Parquet/parquet-format>`_ is a common binary data store, used particularly in the Hadoop/big-data sphere.
 It provides several advantages relevant to big-data
 processing:

 - columnar storage, only read the data of interest